jdmonin/JSettlers2/README.txt

 Hosting a JSettlers server
 --------------------------
   - Start MySQL or PostgreSQL server
-    (the database is optional; if you want a db, file-based sqlite also works)
+    (this database is optional; if you want a db, file-based sqlite also works)
   - Start JSettlers Server
   - Start http server (optional)
-  - Copy JSettlers.jar jar and "web/*.html" server directory (optional)
+  - Copy JSettlers.jar client JAR and web/*.html to an http-served directory (optional)
-  - Copy "docs/users" to the server directory (optional)

 To host a JSettlers server, start the server as described in "Setting up and Testing".
 To maintain user accounts, be sure to start the database